Combined authorities and combined county authorities: Creation and amendment

-On completion of the review, the local authorities produce and publish a proposed scheme of the combined authority to be created, including the area that will be covered, the constitution, and the functions.
-This will include details of membership of the CA or CCA, remuneration, and how meetings will be chaired and recorded.
-Following a period of consultation and subject to the approval of the Secretary of State for Communities and Local Government, the CA or CCA is formally created, dissolved, or altered by a statutory instrument.
+On completion of the review, the local authorities produce and publish a proposed scheme of the proposed CA, including the area that will be covered, the constitution, and the functions.
+This will include details of membership of the CA, remuneration, and how meetings will be chaired and recorded.
+Following a period of consultation and subject to the approval of the Secretary of State for Communities and Local Government, the CA is formally created, dissolved, or altered by a statutory instrument.